Nasr-SFB1315/MouseCare/README.md

 <img align="right" src="https://github.com/Nasr-SFB1315/images/blob/main/SessionImage.png" />
 <p align="left">
-First, you add a name for the subject, and a directory (the folder where the data should be stored at).
-Then you press <strong>Set Up Session</strong>.
+First, you add a name for the subject (1), and a directory (the folder where the data should be stored at) (2).
+Then you press <strong>Set Up Session</strong>(3).
 Following this, you can record the session; once you are finished, it is possible to save the video (this will take some time dependent on the length of the recording).